isawika/retro-digitization/README.md

 3. Admin privilege to install software
 4. You know how to run commands in a console

-To follow along, first make sure you have copied this Git project into your home folder:
+To follow along, clone the Git project into your working directory.
 ```
-$ cd ~
 $ git clone https://github.com/isawika/retro-digitization.git
 $ cd retro-digitization
 ```